MrXP0108/Bridge-Simulator/README.md

 By entering the length and the weight on the two ends of the car, the value of $a$ and $b$ in the previous section are then given.

-Once users enter the three imput values and hit "Start", the loading on the bridge in the w-x graph will start moving forward, so do the curves in V-x graph and M-x graph.
-Since the moving of car also changes the value of $F_l$ and $F_r$ as well, which are visualized by two red lines at the leftmost and rightmost part of the graph(s), the shape of curves will alter through time.
+Once the user enter three valid inputs and hit "Start", the loading on the bridge in the w-x graph will start moving forward, so do the curves in V-x graph and M-x graph.
+Since the moving of car changes the value of $F_l$ and $F_r$ as well, which are visualized by two red lines at the leftmost and rightmost part of the graph(s), the shape of curves also alters through time.

 ![Bridge Simulator](https://user-images.githubusercontent.com/100932226/171028945-f5de489b-fa0e-4bc1-b61a-8ce4c67a404e.gif)

-Observation of a single diagram is also available:
+Observation of one single diagram is also available:

 ![image](https://user-images.githubusercontent.com/100932226/171029638-76778e37-8db4-432a-bfce-9353cc96d5ba.png)